 Fourth Year Action Plan FY 2018-2019 (PDF)

 At the close of each fiscal year (program year), the City is required to submit a CAPER to HUD by September 28.
 This report illustrates the actual accomplishments achieved during the program year.
 The CAPER allows HUD, local officials, and citizens to assess the use of available resources and to assess the efforts made towards achieving the goals and objectives identified in the Con Plan, AI, and the AAP.

 As required by The Housing and Urban Development (HUD) Code of Federal Regulations (CFR) for the Consolidated Plan (24 CFR Part 91 Sec.
 91.105), the City must adopt a Citizen Participation Plan (CPP) setting forth the City’s policies and procedures for citizen participation.
 This CPP establishes standards for the City to provide for and encourage citizens and entitlement grant beneficiaries to participate in the planning, execution, and evaluation of the Con Plan, the AAPs, and the CAPERs.

 In addition, HUD Final Regulations for the Assessment of Fair Housing (AFH) requires the City to adopt a Community Participation Plan (CoPP) setting forth the City’s policies and procedures for the solicitation of views and recommendations from members of the community and other interested parties, consideration of the views and recommendations received, and incorporation of such views and recommendations into decisions and outcomes (24 CFR §5.152).
 Generally speaking, the CoPP policies and procedures mirror those of the CPP, with the addition of requirements regarding HUD-provided data and other supplemental information and required consultation with other public and private agencies.

-This Citizen and Community Participation Plan serves to meet the federal requirements described above concurrently.
+This Citizen and Community Participation Plan (CCPP) merges the federal requirements of the CPP and the CoPP.